konsoletyper/teavm-site/_docs/flavour/templates.md

 To create a new page you need two things:

-1. **View class** that describes data and behavior of the page.
+1. **View class** that describes data and behaviour of the page.
 2. **HTML template** that displays data.

-Flavour does not impose any constraints on the view class.
+Flavour does not force you to follow a certain structure in the view class.
 It can extend, implement anything you want, define any methods and fields, and so forth.
 The only thing you need is to mark this class with [@BindTemplate](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/BindTemplate.java)